cldellow/cldellow.github.io/about.md

 _2003-2004 (internships)_.
 Java developer at Arius Software Corp.

+# Open Source

+_Manu_.
+I created a library, command-line tools and web server for manipulating and serving timeseries data.
+It's called [Manu](https://github.com/cldellow/manu).

+_Stanford NLP_.
+I contributed a patch to the Stanford part of speech tagger that improved its tagging throughput by 50% for English languages, and 300-400% for non-English languages.

 # Miscellaneous

 _Patents_.
 Software patents are a blight on the industry for the most part.
 The [one I was granted](https://patents.google.com/?inventor=Colin+Leslie+Dellow) is definitely part of the blight.

-_Stanford NLP_.
-I contributed a patch to the Stanford part of speech tagger that improved its tagging throughput by 50% for English languages, and 300-400% for non-English languages.